seb-ctech/winds_of_kyoto/README.md

 Japanese Temple somewhere on the country-side of Kyoto, that turns ritualistic and demonic during the night.
 The overarching Idea is to use sounds that propagate through the air, like swinging sounds, wind-chimes, chants and wind.
 Hence the name of the composition: "Winds of Kyoto".

+# Concept

+With this project I wanted to experiment how to use simple sounds to tell a story while at the same time have a "real" musique concrete composition.
+The Piece is structured in 3 Main acts.
+First it starts on a simple establisher to set the mood and create a peaceful atmosphere.
+Then the first act unfolds with a training unit of a group of monks which is highly percussive and energetic in contrast to the opening.
+After a while we switch the setting and when the sun starts to set, ominous voices announce a dark sect plotting and chanting down the river.
+This leads to the second act: an atmospheric and ominous demon summoning dominated by a dark growl and chants.
+However the demon is kept on a short leash and immediately attacked by the guarding monks.
+What turns into an exchange of hits between dark sect and monks results in a victory for good.
+After a final celebration the temple meadow settles back to peace.
+Or so it seems...

+# Technical Details

+For the whole piece I used 11 Samples, from which 5 are solely acustics for the background atmosphere.
+Other 2 Samples where the chanting monks and a japanese ceremony used to depict the two different factions.
+Leaving me with 4 main samples I really used to create the piece.
+A highly cheese karate shout, from which I extracted most shouts and the demon growls by playing with the play rate, a bamboo swing a katana hit and a ghong used as percussive force.
+Additionally I used additive synthesis to design a flute instrument out of 9 sine-wave synthesizers with a slight tremolo for realistic trimbre, inspired by a traditional japanese "shakuhaki".

 ## Setup

 The Project was realised with Sonic Pi.
 To take advantage of a proper setup I developed the code inside "Visual Studio Code" and used the ruby-extension for syntax-highlighting.
 With the help of the "sonic-pi" extension in Visual Studio Code I can run the code on an opened sonic-pi instance.
 I also recorded a final "wav" for the final display.